MarEst98/MarEst98/README.md

 - 👋 Hi, I’m @MarEst98
-- 👀 I’m interested in Quantitative Macroeconomics, and Applied Econometrics
+- 👀 I’m interested in Quantitative Macroeconomics and Behavioral Economics
 - 🌱 I’m currently learning Julia applied to Computational Economics
 - 💞️ I’m looking to collaborate on Economists, Economic Researchers, Macroeconomists, Econometricians, Data Scientists
 - 📫 How to reach me: as @MarEst98 at GitHub